Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Iteration with Support of Size of Property Forcing

 Finally the last, non-iterable, property and a crucial one is given by the following definition.

-\begin{definition} An iteration of property $B(\kappa)$ forcing $\langle {\mathbb P}_\alpha, \name{Q}_\beta:\,\alpha\le \alpha^*, \beta<\alpha^*\rangle$ is said to have {\em amalgamation} if for every $\alpha\le\alpha^\ast$, for every $C\in [\alpha]^{<\kappa}$, for every $\zeta<\kappa$, for every dense open set $\DD\subseteq {\mathbb P}_\alpha$ and every $p\in {\mathbb P}_\alpha$, there is $q$ such that: \begin{itemize} \item $q\in \DD$, \item $q\ge p$, \item for every $\beta\in C$, we have $q\rest\beta\forces_{\mathbb P_\beta}``q(\beta)\ge^{{\name Q}_\alpha}_{\zeta} p(\beta)"$. \end{itemize} \end{definition}
+\begin{definition} An iteration of property $B(\kappa)$ forcing $\langle {\mathbb P}_\alpha, \name{Q}_\alpha:\,\alpha<\alpha^*\rangle$ is said to have {\em amalgamation} if for every $\alpha<\alpha^\ast$, for every $C\in [\alpha]^{<\kappa}$, for every $\zeta<\kappa$, for every dense open set $\DD\subseteq {\mathbb P}_\alpha$ and every $p\in {\mathbb P}_\alpha$, there is $q$ such that: \begin{itemize} \item $q\in \DD$, \item $q\ge p$, \item for every $\beta\in C$, we have $q\rest\beta\forces_{\mathbb P_\beta}``q(\beta)\name{\ge}^{\name{Q}_\beta}_{\zeta}\, p(\beta)"$. \end{itemize} \end{definition}

 \begin{observation} It follows from the definitions that the property of being B-$\kappa$-proper {\em for the iteration} implies the property of amalgamation, but this is not our assumption.
-The assumption is being B-$\kappa$-proper for each individual forcing and the main point will be that with that and the amalgamation of the iteration, we can prove that the iteration is B-$\kappa$-proper. \end{observation}
+The assumption is being B-$\kappa$-proper for each individual forcing.
+The main point will be that with that and the amalgamation of the iteration, we can prove that the limit of the iteration is B-$\kappa$-proper. \end{observation}

 Before we state and prove the iteration theorem given the properties defined, we recall for completeness the classical definition of the iteration with supports of size $\le\kappa$.
 See \S \ref{sec:history} of why we feel that we should state exactly the definition we use.